If you can’t control your bladder, is it controlling you?

 - Bladder relaxants that block receptors in the bladder to help ease tension in the muscles.

-- Topical vaginal estrogen to help strengthen muscles in the urethra and vaginal area.
+- In women, topical vaginal estrogen can help strengthen muscles in the urethra and vaginal area.

 What to know

-Medication could be a simple daily routine for people if it works well for them.
+Medication could be a simple daily routine for people.
 However, these medicines may have undesired side effects and are only effective in some patients.

 >80%